Head Start a Red Herring in Stimulus Scandal

 There are only two possible explanations for this.
 1) It was the result of bad reporting and a series of misunderstandings.
 2) It was a purposeful attempt to drum up a phony scandal and distract from a very serious ethical issue.
 Both scenarios have the same outcome: misdirection.
 By focusing on Head Start, the public’s attention was drawn away from the most important and damaging elements of the stimulus scandal.
 The Head Start issue always has been, and always will be a Red Herring.

-Posted on October 30, 2013, in Columns and tagged Community & Economic Development Department, Dr. Kenneth Board, George Davis, Head Start, Inspector General, Jim Ryan, Larry Morrissey, Misdirection, Red Herring, Register Star, Rockford, Rockford Human Services Department, Stimulus Funds.
+Posted on October 30, 2013, in Musings and tagged Community & Economic Development Department, Dr. Kenneth Board, George Davis, Head Start, Inspector General, Jim Ryan, Larry Morrissey, Misdirection, Red Herring, Register Star, Rockford, Rockford Human Services Department, Stimulus Funds.
 Bookmark the permalink.
 Leave a comment.